GabeScott/standard-works-vault/General Conference/2020 October - I Believe in Angels.md

 If you look around carefully, you will find many in need of an angel’s help.
 These people may not be wearing white shirts, dresses, or any standard Sunday attire.
 They may be sitting alone, toward the back of the chapel or classroom, sometimes feeling as if they are invisible.
 Maybe their hairstyle is a little extreme or their vocabulary is different, but they are there, and they are trying.

 Some may be wondering, “Should I keep coming back?
 Should I keep trying?”
 Others may be wondering if one day they will feel accepted and loved.
-Angels are needed, right now; angels who are willing to leave their comfort zone to embrace them; “[people who are] so good and so pure that angelic is the only word that comes to mind [to describe them]” (Jeffrey R. Holland, “The Ministry of Angels,” 30).
+Angels are needed, right now; angels who are willing to leave their comfort zone to embrace them; “\[people who are\] so good and so pure that *angelic* is the only word that comes to mind \[to describe them\]” (Jeffrey R. Holland, “[[2008 October - The Ministry of Angels.md|The Ministry of Angels]],” 30).

 Brothers and sisters, I believe in angels!
 We are all here today, a giant army of angels set apart for these latter days, to minister to others as extensions of the hands of a loving Creator.
 I promise that if we are willing to serve, the Lord will give us opportunities to be ministering angels.
 He knows who needs angelic help, and He will put them in our path.
 The Lord puts those who need angelic help in our path daily.

 I am so grateful for the many angels that the Lord has put in my path throughout my life.
 They were needed.
 I am also grateful for His gospel that helps us to change and gives us the chance to be better.

 This is a gospel of love, a gospel of ministering.
 Of this I testify in the name of Jesus Christ, amen.